blurstudio/mayaModuleActions/Readme.md

 # Maya Module Actions

-Three actions for streamlining the compiling and distribution of maya modules.
+Three actions for streamlining the compiling and distribution of maya modules: `getMayaDevkit`, `mesonBuild`, `packageMayaModule`

-The first is `getMayaDevkit`, which will download and cache the maya devkit for all the years and updates you use in your matrix

-The second is `mesonBuild`, which will build a meson project.

-The third is `packageMayaModule`, which will grab all the compiled artifacts, and build a .mod file for distributing your plugins.

 ## Get Maya Devkit

+Downloads (and caches) the maya devkit for all the versions and updates you use in your matrix

 Basic Usage: